Skip to main content

 Identify and address safety concerns to reduce the threat of violence.

 Identifying, reporting, and addressing safety concerns can help reduce the threat of targeted violence and enhance student safety.
 Schools can consider establishing a centralized reporting system that is continually monitored and allows for anonymous reporting to help students and other members of the school community provide information on concerns for wellness or safety.
-Creating a school climate characterized by support and inclusivity can also help enhance safety and foster an environment that is conducive in engaging and empowering students to report concerns.
+Creating a school environment that engages and empowers students to report concerns can also help enhance safety and security.

-Schools may also consider the use of well-trained and diverse multidisciplinary school threat assessment teams.
+Schools may also consider the use of well-trained and multidisciplinary school threat assessment teams.
 These teams should include certified mental health professionals and the approach should include providing the supports and interventions students need when they need them.

 Filter Resources